 Cremation is the process of reducing the body to bone fragments using high heat.
 However, choosing cremation does not mean sacrificing a service.
 You can opt for a "traditional cremation," which includes a viewing and service before the process, or a "memorial service," where the urn is present after the cremation has occurred.

 For many families, the decision between cremation compared to burial is driven by the bottom line.
-As a Final Expense Financial Planner, I have seen how the rising costs of cemetery real estate and casket manufacturing have pushed many toward cremation.
+Rising costs of cemetery real estate and casket manufacturing have pushed many toward cremation.

-The cost of dying has risen steadily, but the gap between burial and cremation remains significant.
+The cost of a funeral has risen steadily, but the gap between burial and cremation remains significant.
+The figures below are general ranges based on National Funeral Directors Association data, not quotes.

 | Service Type | Average Cost (USD) | Key Components |